How it all started

 MA in Graphic Art

 In 2014 I went to study for a Master’s degree in Graphic Art at the Art Academy of Latvia.
 I needed to decide in advance what will be my diploma project and who will be my diploma thesis supervisor.
-First ideas came to my mind, and I thought which technique would be appropriate for those ideas.
+The first ideas came to my mind, and I thought about which technique would be appropriate for those ideas.
 I was deciding between Aquatint and mezzotint – yes, mezzotint, even though my first experience with it wasn’t that good.
 In the end, I picked mezzotint since it gave me more control over the image and allowed for broad tonal values.
-I decided to work with Guntars Sietiņš as my diploma thesis supervisor since he mastered mezzotint technique so well.
+I decided to work with Guntars Sietiņš as my diploma thesis supervisor since he mastered the mezzotint technique so well.
 And my choice was correct.
 I learned a lot from him on how to make mezzotints and mastered all the nuances of this technique.

-For the next two years during MA studies, I created numerous works in mezzotint technique and refined my skill and subject matter.
+For the next two years during my MA studies, I created numerous works in mezzotint technique and refined my skill and subject matter.
 At that time, I finally found love for this technique.
 I could create anything imaginable or non-existent in it and convey it with certainty to the viewer.

 In 2016 I successfully graduated with an MA in Graphic Arts.
 My diploma work consisted of 8 prints and was titled “Digitalization”.
-In it, I explored human relationships with the digital environment and my own attitude towards it.
+In it, I explored human relationships with the digital environment and my own attitude toward it.